Makj

 Mackenzie Johnson (born June 25, 1990), known professionally as MAKJ, is an American DJ and producer who’s been a driving force in electronic music since 2012.
-Breaking into the scene with solo releases and standout collaborations with artists like Hardwell, Tinashe, Steve Aoki, Timmy Trumpet, Lil Jon, and Deorr.
+Breaking into the scene with solo releases and standout collaborations with artists like Hardwell, Steve Aoki, Timmy Trumpet and Deorro.
 MAKJ quickly became a festival favorite, performing at Electric Zoo, EDC, Coachella, and Tomorrow Lands main stage.
 In 2014, Billboard named him one of the “Top 10 Artists to Watch” at Ultra Music Festival, and he earned a spot on DJ Mag’s Top 100 DJs list.
 Beyond the stage, MAKJ hosts Revolution Radio on Clear Channel’s Evolution channel, where he continues to showcase new talent and sounds shaping the future of dance music.

 Biography

 Mackenzie Johnson was born in 1990 in San Luis Obispo, California.
 By his teens, he was living in China while pursuing a career as a professional race car driver.
 At age fifteen, he became interested in DJing, and he purchased a set of Technics 1200 Turntables.
 By age 17, he had returned to the United States, where he found himself invited to perform at local events in his hometown.
 He had a number of lessons with DJ AM, who trained MAKJ on scratching.

 In late 2013, MAKJ embarked on his first major US tour, traveling the country with Bingo Players and Bassjackers.
 After a time playing small venues, he began to attend festivals as well.
 Since 2013, he has performed at festivals such as Electric Zoo Festival, Voodoo Experience, Coachella, a main stage slot at TomorrowWorld, Northern Lights Festival, Euphoria Festival, Webster Hall, and Ruby Skye.
 In March 2014, Billboard named him one of the Top 10 Artists to Watch at Ultra Music Festival.
 He toured Europe in 2014 with his "Let’s Get Fucked Up Tour," then traveled North America with his "Peyote Tour."
 Plans for an Asian tour were also announced.

 He has released a number of singles as a solo artist since 2012, as well as a large number of collaborative singles.
 He has collaborated with artists such as Showtek, Lil Jon, and DJ Kura.
 In 2013, he released a collaborative single with Hardwell entitled "Countdown" which peaked at No. 1 on Beatport within three days.
 He has also released music on Hysteria Records, Doorn Records, Diffused Records, and Juicy Music, among others.
 In late 2014, he released his track "Generic," which had earlier debuted at the Ultra Festival in Miami.
 Several of his original songs have charted in the Beatport Top 10.

 MAKJ has been a guest judge for the Campus DJ contest, and he is the host of a radio show on Clear Channel’s Evolution channel, with the show also streaming at iHeartRadio.